 Once mature, the new trees will produce over a tonne and a half of fruit a year, which will be in addition to the vast amount of plums from trees already growing and the crop from edible perennials such as redcurrants, blackberries and grapes.

 While the amounts sound substantial, this is still primarily an educational project, with even the many tonnes produced not enough to satisfy Haggerston’s demand for fruit.
 It will be evidence that food can be grown locally and in cities and that it is a matter of reconcieving the urban spaces as natural assets that can play a part in sustaining us if we take care of them.
-Research has shown that moving to local food sourcing would add billions to the economy.
 It is a project that fits in with our ambition to be a healthy food hub as demonstrated through our work with Growing Communities, E5Bakehouse, Frizzante Cafe.

 As well as improving our immediate environment, we hope that we will build capacity for orchards, or lone fruit trees to spring up around the city.
 Our partners, the fantastic London Orchard Project, provided 10 trees and funded training for 5 local people to learn natural orchard management.
 These people have now become stewards of the orchard, and are drawn from neighbouring communities and they will be running open days to pass on their knowledge.